 Unfortunately, the disproportionate protections afforded to witnesses compared to defendants aren’t restricted to those identified above.
 Those accused of serious sexual offences, such as rape, may wish to be protected from the damaging consequences of false allegations.
 Yet defendants aren’t offered the same lifelong anonymity provided to complainants of rape and other sexual offences.
 View our Sexual Offences FAQs.

-Our robust defence preparation, attention to detail and professional representation makes us the first choice for criminal defence.
+Our robust defence preparation, attention to detail and professional representation makes us one of the best choices for criminal defence.
 These key traits are essential to safeguarding the rights of our clients from allegations of criminal activity.
 We discuss all the available options in order to find and implement the best course of action.